 Planning and Zoning

 The Division of Planning and Zoning is responsible for enforcing the City's codes and regulations regarding development on non-public land.
 Planning and Zoning staff work with the Planning Commission and City Council to develop and update the City's Comprehensive Plan, Zoning Code, and Subdivision Code.
 They also advise the Commission and Council on zoning matters like Conditional Use Permits and Planned Districts.
+Visit the Planning & Zoning page to learn more.
 To contact Planning and Zoning staff, please call (314) 291-6550 or e-mail email@example.com.

 Frequently Asked Questions About Native Landscaping